harrisonhjones/go-apigw-http-adapter-lambda-example/README.md

 ### Running Locally

 1. Run `./go-apigw-http-adapter-lambda-example`.
-   1. Open https://localhost:8080 in your brower.
+   1. Open http://localhost:8080 in your brower.
-   1. You should see a webpage server from `/`, an image, and a favicon (see the demo above).
+   1. You should see a web page served, an image, and a favicon (see the demo above).

 ### Deploying to Lambda and API Gateway

 1. Run
    `zip go-apigw-http-adapter-lambda-example go-apigw-http-adapter-lambda-example`.
-   This should created a `go-apigw-http-adapter-lambda-example.zip` file.
+   This should create a `go-apigw-http-adapter-lambda-example.zip` file.
 1. Create a new AWS Lambda function using the AWS Lambda console.
    1. Make sure the `Go 1.x` runtime is chosen.
 1. Upload the `go-apigw-http-adapter-lambda-example.zip` file to the Lambda function.
 1. Update the handler to be `go-apigw-http-adapter-lambda-example`.